 PropTech or real estate tech in Indonesia is currently at its nascent stage but is set to boom along with the rise in its real estate sector.
-Bets have been place for Indonesia to be a powerhouse country and this is set to soar the demand of innovative technologies.
+Bets have been placed for Indonesia to be a powerhouse country and this is set to soar the demand for innovative technologies.

 Copyright All Rights Reserved © Yostartups | Please do not copy without written permission | www.yostartups.com